What Are the Benefits of Astaxanthin, and Should You Take It?

 What Are the Benefits of Astaxanthin?

 The benefits of astaxanthin have been researched for decades — but most of the studies have been either too small to draw definitive conclusions or were done on animals, not humans.
-Primarily known for its antioxidant properties, it has been studied for its potential impact on eye and heart health, immune system support, and protecting the gut.
+Primarily known for its antioxidant-like properties, it has been studied for its potential impact on eye and heart health, immune system support, and protecting the gut.
 Here’s a look at some of the research on this carotenoid.

 Astaxanthin is notable for being able to cross the blood-brain barrier.
-And, with its antioxidant, and anti-apoptotic (meaning supporting cell health) properties, it has been studied for its impact on the brain.
+And, with its antioxidant-like, and anti-apoptotic (meaning supporting cell health) properties, it has been studied for its impact on the brain.
 Specifically, says Rizzo, researchers have looked at “its role in reducing natural oxidative damage in the brain that is associated with aging.”

 Astaxanthin has been studied for heart health because of its ability to help reduce oxidative stress.
 Experimental studies suggest that it may be beneficial in supporting heart health, but human studies are lacking, says Rizzo.
 “More research is currently being conducted, but the results look promising.”